MakerLabCRI/FrugalMicroscope/StudentStories/Turfuscope2.0/readme.md

 **Board n°6 :** Support for the lens and the phone.
 There is a hole which give directly on the slide and the light below.
 This is the top board.

+Our techniques for the Turfuscope 2.0:
+Functionalities/Optical/Laser-cut made platform for optical accuracy Functionalities/XY/2 axis syringe hydraulic system Functionalities/Focus/Hydraulic focusing system adaptable to the lens Functionalities/Lighting/2 lights with switch system

 Few images of what we were able to see thanks to turfuscope2.0 :